faraazmohiuddin/WRO2026-Aurum-TriMech/documentation/engineering-journal.md

-# Engineering Journal
+Engineering Journal

-## Development summary

-This journal records the major engineering work completed during the intensive development period before the WRO 2026 national round.

-### Controller experiments
+Current Architecture
+The present direction is a LEGO Technic vehicle using Ackermann steering, a mechanical differential, one N20 6V 200 RPM encoder motor, DRV8833, MPU6500, three distance sensors, an Arduino Uno or Mega for vehicle control, and Raspberry Pi for vision.
+Controllers
-We worked with Arduino Uno, ESP32 DevKit V1 and AI Thinker ESP32-CAM.
-ESP32 gave us more processing and serial options, but upload reliability and integration complexity consumed significant development time.
-The current core vehicle direction uses Arduino Uno for simpler, more predictable low-level control.
+Early work explored Arduino Uno, ESP32 DevKit and ESP32-CAM.
+The current direction separates responsibilities:

-### Motor and drivetrain experiments
+Arduino Uno or Mega for real-time vehicle control;
+Raspberry Pi for vision processing.
+The Uno/Mega decision remains open until I/O and communication requirements are tested.
+Drivetrain
-We considered/tested BO motors, N20 geared motors and a JGB37-520 12 V 111 RPM motor with encoder.
-We want one drive motor with a mechanical transmission to the driven wheels.
-Gearbox, common-axle and differential concepts were explored.
+BO motors, N20 variants and JGB37-520 were explored.
+The current selected drive motor is an N20 6V 200 RPM geared motor with encoder.
+Two were ordered, but one is intended for drive and the second is a backup.
+A mechanical differential gearbox will connect the drive motor to the driving axle.
+Chassis and Steering
+The current chassis direction uses LEGO Technic for rapid mechanical iteration.
+Front steering uses Ackermann geometry with servo actuation.

-### Motor drivers
+Motor Drivers
+Development path:
+L298N experiments;
+TB6612FNG considered;
+DRV8833 selected for the current N20 drivetrain.
+Orientation
-L298N was used in early testing.
-TB6612FNG is the preferred current driver for the Uno build.
+MPU6050 was used in earlier experiments.
+MPU6500 is the current selected IMU.

-### Steering
-SG90 was used for initial servo tests.
-Higher-torque DS3218/DS3225 class servos were considered for the final chassis.
-Final steering limits must be calibrated mechanically.

-### Sensing
+Distance Sensing
-MPU6050 was selected for orientation experiments.
-HC-SR04 ultrasonic sensing was used/considered for distance.
-ToF sensing was discussed as an upgrade.
-JGB37 encoder integration is planned for distance/rotation feedback.
+Three distance sensors are planned at left, front and right.
+Exact models remain to be finalized.

-### Vision
+Vision
-ESP32-CAM colour detection was explored for red/green traffic signs.
-A simple serial protocol using `R` and `G` was tested.
-OpenMV, Pixy2 and other camera options were considered.
-Vision is being kept separate from the basic mobility milestone.

-### Upload/debugging lessons
-We encountered ESP32 connection, sync and COM-port problems.
-We learned to check boot mode, GPIO0, reset timing, board selection, stable power, TX/RX crossing, drivers, and whether the USB cable actually carries data.

-### Current milestone
-Build the minimum reliable autonomous platform:
-Arduino Uno + TB6612FNG + JGB37 motor + servo steering + MPU6050 + distance sensor, then integrate encoder feedback and obstacle perception.

-## TODO
-Add dated photos, test tables, lap results, steering calibration, encoder counts and final design changes as they happen.
+ESP32-CAM was explored for colour detection and simple serial communication.
+The current intended vision system uses Raspberry Pi plus camera, with perception results passed to the Arduino controller.
+Power
+The current decision remains open between an approximately 11V rechargeable battery and a high-quality power bank.
+MP1584 3A and TPS565201 5V 5A modules are available/ordered for regulation testing.
+The final choice will be based on measured stability, current capability, weight and runtime.
+Next Tests
+build LEGO Technic rolling chassis;
+construct/test Ackermann steering;
+integrate mechanical differential;
+test N20 + DRV8833;
+read and calibrate encoder;
+test MPU6500;
+select/test three distance sensors;
+compare Uno vs Mega I/O requirements;
+test power options under load;
+start Raspberry Pi camera pipeline;
+define Pi-to-Arduino communication;
+add measured results, photographs and videos.